 Surgeon, Researcher, Supervisor of Surgical Training

-Associate Professor Vijayaragavan Muralidharan has a Masters of Surgical Education with a particular interest in teaching methods.
+Professor Vijayaragavan Muralidharan has a Masters of Surgical Education with a particular interest in teaching methods.
 He is the Supervisor of Surgical Training at Austin Health and coordinates a program for over 25 accredited trainees.
 His major research interests are in, circulating bio markers in organ health and prognostic parameters in surgery of colorectal liver metastases.

 Liver, Pancreas and Biliary Surgeon, Senior Lecturer on the Hepatic, Pancreatic and Biliary / Transplant unit.

-Mr Mehrdad Nikfarjam has a major research interest in pancreatic cancer with a particular interest in underlying signaling mechanisms.
+Associate Professor Mehrdad Nikfarjam has a major research interest in pancreatic cancer with a particular interest in underlying signaling mechanisms.
 His research focuses on the therapeutic efficacy of targeting pathways down-stream of K-ras mutations, particularly P21-Activated kinase (PAKs) in the treatment of pancreatic cancer.

 Senior Lecturer in Surgery,

-Mr Marcos Perini has a research interest in Biology of Colorectal Liver Metastases with a particular focus on the role of lymphatics in this disease.
+Dr Marcos Perini has a research interest in Biology of Colorectal Liver Metastases with a particular focus on the role of lymphatics in this disease.

 Professor of Surgical Education, Co-Director of the Graduate Studies in Surgical Education.